Rahul9332935/BlogApp/README.md

 - Admin role (`ADMIN_ROLES`) is required for accessing endpoints related to users.
 - User role (`USER_ROLES`) is required for accessing endpoints related to posts, categories, comments, and retrieving user details.

-## Contributing

-Contributions are welcome!
-Feel free to open issues and pull requests.

 ## License